aymericbeaumet/metalsmith-concat/README.md

 It represents the filepath where the concatenated content will be outputted.
 This option is **mandatory**.

+#### forceOutput
+Type: `Boolean`
+Default: `false`

+By default metalsmith-concat throws error if the output file already exists.
+You can the existing output file to be overwritten by setting this option to `true`.

 #### keepConcatenated
 Type: `Boolean`
 Default: `false`